Scandinavia Mini Cruise: A Nordic Road Trip by Ferry

 Section 4: Return from Helsinki (or extend to the Baltics)

-Your main Scandinavia mini cruise loop concludes in Helsinki, Finland’s stylish seaside capital.
-Known for its waterfront promenades and island-dotted coastline, Helsinki is the perfect place to slow down after weeks of road tripping and ferry crossings.
-Give yourself time to explore its saunas, market squares, and iconic harbor before deciding how to continue your journey.
+Your Scandinavia mini cruise loop concludes in Helsinki, Finland’s stylish seaside capital.
+Known for its waterfront promenades and island-dotted coastline, Helsinki is the perfect place to unwind after a multi-country adventure.

-From Helsinki, you have two convenient and popular onward travel options:
+From Helsinki, you have two convenient onward options:

 Quick itinerary overview